 In NSW, Koalas occur along the coast, extending west to the Darling Riverine Plains and Mulga Lands bioregions in the north of the state; to the Cobar Peneplain bioregion in the centre of the state; and to the Riverina and eastern most parts of the Murray-Darling Depression bioregions in the south.

-The highest densities of the Koala population in this part of its range occur on the North and Central Coasts.
-There are also some dense occurrences in the Pilliga region, and in the Gunnedah and Walgett local government areas, on the north-western slopes and plains.
-There are point location records of Koalas in the Northern Tablelands and the species is known to occur at a number of sites on the Central and Southern Tablelands (NSW DECC 2008).
+The highest densities of the Koala in NSW occur on the North Coast and Central Coast.
+There are also some dense occurrences of the Koala in the Pilliga region and in the Gunnedah and Walgett local government areas, on the north-western slopes and plains.
+There are point location records of the Koala in the Northern Tablelands and the species is known to occur at a number of sites on the Central and Southern Tablelands (NSW DECC 2008).
 On the South Coast, koalas occur in low density and isolated sub-population fragments (Allen et al. 2009; Jurskis & Potter 1997; NSW DECC 2008).

 Australian Capital Territory

-In the ACT, Koalas are thought to be present through the Tidbinbilla and Brindabella Ranges, around Bushfold, and in Orroral Valley, Namadgi National Park (Fletcher 2009 pers. comm. cited in TSSC 2012p).
+In the ACT, Koalas are thought to be present through the Brindabella Ranges (around Bushfold) and in the Orroral Valley and Tidbinbilla reserve, Namadgi National Park (Fletcher 2009 pers. comm. cited in TSSC 2012p).